frgomes/bash-scripts/README.md

 You may find useful to run something _before_ and/or something _after_ you load [these] scripts [provided by this package] into your terminal session.

-This way, you can define defauls for environment variables before scripts run.
+This way, you can define defaults for environment variables before scripts run.
 You can also adjust keyboard configurations and other preferences after all scripts run.

 ### Actions before loading scripts